mhmohona/Deep-Reinforcement-Learning-Nanodegree-Program-Phase-3/FAQs/p3_collaboration_and_competition.md

-# Project One: Collaboration and Competition
+# Project Three: Collaboration and Competition

 **Q1:** I had a very weird experience with training, when I train with GPU enabled, the agent doesn't improve over more than 2000 episodes.
 When I disabled GPU, the environment was solved in about 1200 episodes!
 What could be the cause of that?!